-BGIM has a fairly strong indication that it is going to be at least another 10 years until Rasaland realises its assets, whereas BGHL's exit horizon is likely to be within a much shorter timeframe.
-A recent transaction from May 2017 brings evidence that BGHL will only be able to exit at a material discount to the net asset value of RLI if it wishes to exit before the expected extended term.
+BGIM has a fairly strong indication that it is going to be at least another 10 years until RLI realises land assets held by ACTUR, whereas BGHL's exit horizon is likely to be within a much shorter timeframe.
+A forced sale on a large transaction in May 2017 suggests that BGHL will only be able to exit at a material discount to the net asset value of RLI if it wishes to realise value before the expected extended term.
 As a consequence, BGIM's valuation committee has amended its valuation methodology and fair value assessment.
-Since May 2017, given BGHL's time horizon to exit this investment and past transactions, the Investment Manager's valuation committee applies a 50% illiquidity discount to the net asset value per share calculated by the administrator.
-Consequently, RLI contributed approximately - 0.63% basis points to BGHL's performance during the Period.
+Since May 2017, given BGHL's target time horizon for exiting this investment and recent market transactions in the shares, the Investment Manager's valuation committee has applied a 50% illiquidity discount to the net asset value per share calculated by the administrator.

+RLI contributed 0.0% basis points to BGHL's performance during the Period.